petzval/btferret/README.md

 clientnode = Node number of the client that will connect
-             or ANY_DEVICE (does not need to be in the devices file) callback() = Callback function that deals with the received packets endchar = termination character of packets sent by the client keyflag = Flags to specify the security requirements of the connecting client:
+             or ANY_DEVICE (does not need to be in the devices file) callback() = Callback function that deals with the received packets endchar = termination character of packets sent by the client (usually 10) OR
+          PACKET_ENDCHAR
+            The last character of each packet terminates the read, so each packet is sent to the callback routine.
+Use this when there is no defined termination character. (e.g. for an OBEX server)

+keyflag = Flags to specify the security requirements of the connecting client:

 One of these: